What is OverDrive?

 Please check OverDrive Help for answers to patrons' most frequently asked questions.

-When a patron gets a new barcode, library staff can use an OverDrive Marketplace account to log in and merge the patron's old barcode and new barcode.
+When a patron gets a new barcode, library staff can use an OverDrive Marketplace account to log in and merge the patron's old barcode and their new barcode.
 As soon as the two accounts are merged, the patron will be able to access their OverDrive holds and transactions using their new barcode.

 If your library doesn't have an OverDrive Marketplace account, please contact Jean Anderson.